manubot/rootstock/manuscript.md

 See [`USAGE.md`](https://github.com/greenelab/manubot-rootstock/blob/master/USAGE.md) for more information on how to use the Manubot.

 The Manubot project began with the [Deep Review](https://github.com/greenelab/deep-review), where it was used to compose a highly-collaborative review article [@PZMP42Ak].
-Other manuscripts that were created with Manubot include:
+Another example manuscript that was created with Manubot is:

 + The Sci-Hub Coverage Study ([GitHub](https://github.com/greenelab/scihub-manuscript), [HTML manuscript](https://greenelab.github.io/scihub-manuscript/)) [@IhliSZDo]
-+ Michael Zietz's Report for the Vagelos Scholars Program ([GitHub](https://github.com/zietzm/Vagelos2017), [HTML manuscript](https://zietzm.github.io/Vagelos2017/)) [@15nwuvjrA]

 If you notice a problem with Manubot, it's best to submit an upstream fix to the appropriate repository:
 [`greenelab/manubot-rootstock`](https://github.com/greenelab/manubot-rootstock) for the git repository stub or [`greenelab/manubot`](https://github.com/greenelab/manubot) for the Python package.